 Sailing is a fantastic adventure.
 It is a thousand years old and it still attracts people.
-One day trip or more days (weeks) is one of the most popular ways to relax and have a great vacation.
+One-day trip or more days (weeks) is one of the most popular ways to relax and have a great vacation.

-During one of our summer holiday, my sister and I took a one-day sailing trip around the beautiful Milos Island.
+During one of our summer holidays, my sister and I took a one-day sailing trip around the beautiful Milos Island.
 It is situated at the southernmost part of the Cyclades island complex in Greece.
 Its volcanic origin gave Milos a magnificent colourful landscape and a coastline with more than 70 beaches.
 Some of them are accessible only by sea.